zaagan/glint/README.md

 &nbsp;
 ### Deleting a cheat

-To delete a cheat, use the `delete` command with the cheat's ID:
+To delete a cheat, use the `delete` command with the cheat's name:

 ```
-bin/glint delete 1
+bin/glint delete <name>
 ```